josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/cpp/gdextension_cpp_example.md

 ## Adding properties

-GDScript allows you to add properties to your script using the export keyword.
-In GDExtension you have to register the properties with a getter and setter function or directly implement the _get_property_list, _get and _set methods of an object (but that goes far beyond the scope of this tutorial).
+GDScript allows you to add properties to your script using the `export` keyword.
+In GDExtension you have to register the properties with a getter and setter function or directly implement the `_get_property_list`, `_get` and `_set` methods of an object (but that goes far beyond the scope of this tutorial).

 Lets add a property that allows us to control the amplitude of our wave.

-In our gdexample.h file we need to add a member variable and getter and setter
+In our `gdexample.h` file we need to add a member variable and getter and setter
 functions:

 ```